 Port Isabel is also conveniently close to the Mexican border with the historic city of Matamoros located just 25 miles away, directly across the border from Brownsville, TX, on the southern bank of the Rio Grande.

-A popular, year-round destination for snowbirds and spring breakers alike, consider one of our Port Isabel vacation rentals for your next South Texas getaway.
+A popular, year-round destination for snowbirds and spring breakers alike, consider one of our Port Isabel beach house rentals or condo rentals for your next South Texas getaway.